Minimizing pain and anxiety from injectable fillers, neurotoxins,

 - Steroid injection – while not a pain control measure, if it appears that you might swell, we can inject a steroid that should greatly minimize swelling.

-Whatever you do, please don’t put off getting Botox or fillers because of needle-related anxiety.
+Whatever you do, please don’t put off getting Dysport or fillers because of needle-related anxiety.
 We all deserve a more healthy and youthful appearance!
 The team at Sonata has the experience and care to help you overcome your fears, and become a more beautiful glowing you.